 Families were still beset with news of missing loved ones, like Sgt.
 Charles Henry Bartlett of the RAF.
 The hope in the hearts of the people of Worle and the World was often veiled with tears for the hopeless carnage of it all, but there was hope, and in early May it was suddenly justified.
 Hitler took his own life, Germany surrendered and it was over.

 We can see in grateful, weary faces what a trial it had been and how much suffering had been inflicted, but over it was and Worle, with the rest of world, breathed easier and arranged street parties.
-The pictures on the following pages were given by the offspring and relations of the wonderful generation who got through it all, and after the pictures there is one more story which is designed to give us all a glow of thankfulness.
+The pictures were given by the offspring and relations of the wonderful generation who got through it all, and after the pictures there is one more story which is designed to give us all a glow of thankfulness.

 The celebrations in Greenwood Road went on all night, thanks to the chap with his back to the camera in Fig. 37, Mr. Percy Bennett, who put loud speakers up on a pole for dancing.
 The leather from the soles of the dancers’ shoes coloured the road brown by the next morning.